Source: PostgreSQL #

 -

-To perform log consumption for CDC replication from the PostgreSQL server, you must either use the test_decoding plugin that is by default installed in PostgreSQL or you must install the logical decoding plugin wal2json
+To perform log consumption for CDC replication from the PostgreSQL server, you must do either of the following:

-Create a logical replication slot for the given catalog to be replicated with the following SQL:
+Create a logical replication slot for the catalog to be replicated with the following SQL:

 SELECT 'init' FROM pg_create_logical_replication_slot('<replication_slot_name>', 'wal2json');